bbauska/Coursera-Bootstrap/readme.md

 Essentially specifying that the distribution folder should be cleaned up.

-Now we have set up the copy and the clean tasks so let\'s save the changes.
+Now we have set up the copy and the clean tasks so let&apos;s save the changes.

-The next task that I\'m going to set up is the imagemin task.
+The next task that I&apos;m going to set up is the imagemin task.

 This is what we will use to compress and copy the images into the distribution folder.